erelsgl/erelsgl.github.io/pages/en/wishlist.md

 # Open Questions
 I would very much like to know the answer to the following questions.

+1. **Two agents with different incomes have to divide a set of indivisible items.
+Does a competitive equilibrium exist for almost all incomes?** This question was raised by [Babaioff and Nisan and Talgam-Cohen](https://arxiv.org/abs/1703.08150).
+I [solved some related open problems](https://arxiv.org/abs/1705.04212) but the case of two additive agents is still open.

-1. **How many cuts are required for cake-cutting when the agents have different entitlements?**
+2. **How many cuts are required for cake-cutting when the agents have different entitlements?**
 Mainly a combinatorics question.
 May be related to measure theory and topology.
 My [MathOverflow question](http://mathoverflow.net/q/242112) has some preliminary results.

-2. **Does there always exist a Pareto-efficient envy-free allocation of "family goods"?**
-Mainly an economics question.
-My [economics.SE question](http://economics.stackexchange.com/q/9916) has some more details.
-Our [group cake-cutting paper](http://arxiv.org/abs/1510.03903) solves a related but easier problem.

 3. **Is it possible to find in bounded time an envy-free and proportional cake-division with connected pieces?**
 Mainly an algorithmic question.